AdobeDocs/workfront.en/help/administration-and-setup/get-started-wf-administration/firewall-overview.md

 # Firewall overview

-Because `Adobe Workfront` communicates with your organization's network, your organization's firewall must be configured to allow that communication.
+Because Adobe Workfront communicates with your organization's network, your organization's firewall must be configured to allow that communication.
 Firewalls are highly effective security measures that function by separating an organization's network from the internet.
 They ensure that only selected data and network traffic can move into or out of the organization's network.
 The firewall allows or blocks data based on the site that is sending or receiving the data.
-As an `Adobe Workfront administrator`, you must ensure that data sent to or from `Workfront` can pass through your organization's firewall.
+As an Adobe Workfront administrator, you must ensure that data sent to or from Workfront can pass through your organization's firewall.

 This is accomplished through an allowlist, which is essentially a "list" of sites that are "allowed" to send or receive data through the firewall.
 Sites can be identified in one of two ways:

 * **IP address**: a series of numbers such as 52.31.132.175
 * **Domain**: part of a URL, such as "thisdomain" in www.thisdomain.com

-`Workfront` uses specific IP addresses and domains for web communication.
-These must be added to your organization's allowlist before you can use `Workfront` in your organization.
+Workfront uses specific IP addresses and domains for web communication.
+These must be added to your organization's allowlist before you can use Workfront in your organization.

 Generally, an allowlist is configured by a network administrator.
 Work with your organization's network administrator to ensure that your firewall allows these IP addresses.
 If you do not know who your network administrator is, your organization's IT department can point you in the right direction.

 >[!IMPORTANT]
 >
->As a `Workfront administrator`, you must ensure that these IP addresses and domains are added to your organization's allowlist.
-This is true even if you do not add them yourself. `Workfront` cannot configure your organization's allowlist.
+>As a Workfront administrator, you must ensure that these IP addresses and domains are added to your organization's allowlist.
+This is true even if you do not add them yourself.
+Workfront cannot configure your organization's allowlist.

 ## Collect information for configuring your firewall

-To configure your firewall for `Workfront`, your network administrator needs to know which IP addresses and domains to add.
-Some of this information is available only to a `Workfront` administrator.
+To configure your firewall for Workfront, your network administrator needs to know which IP addresses and domains to add.
+Some of this information is available only to a Workfront administrator.
 As the Workfront administrator, you must locate this information and provide it to your network administrator.

 >[!NOTE]
 >